venkatram64/spring-work-micro-services/README.md

       to see the logs
    docker-compose logs -f

 2. follow the steps in post-config-server' s README.md

+    --OR--

    clean the maven
    mvn clean